Incorporated Trades of Edinburgh: Deacons

-Each trade elects a Deacon – an office dating back to an Act of Parliament in 1424.
+Each trade elects a deacon – an office dating back to an act of Parliament in 1424.
 Their role was originally one of quality control.
 To ensure the products of their respective trade matched up to the standards expected of the craft.
 The role of Deacon often later became combined with the role of that of 'Kirkmaster' or 'Boxmaster' (treasurer).
-The privilege of the Deacons sitting on the Town Council was rescinded following the passage of the Scottish Burgh Reform Act in 1833.
-The Deacons undertook other work, for example The Deacon of the Goldsmiths was also the Assay-Master at the Edinburgh Assay Office until 1681 (an organisation that they still operate to this day).
+The privilege of the deacons sitting on the town council was rescinded following the passage of the Royal Burghs (Scotland) Act 1833 (3 & 4 Will.
+4. c.
+76).
+The deacons undertook other work, for example the Deacon of the Goldsmiths was also the Assay-Master at the Edinburgh Assay Office until 1681 (an organisation that they still operate to this day).
 Over time they took on roles as trustees of various charities.
 They were also the Governors of the Edinburgh Trades Maiden Hospital, founded by the Craftsmen of Edinburgh and Mary Erskine (1629-1707).
 This charity still exists but its name was changed in 2015 to the Edinburgh Trades Fund.
-Perhaps the most infamous Deacon is Deacon Brodie, Deacon of the Incorporation of Wrights, who used his knowledge gained by installing cabinets in Edinburgh to become a housebreaker and thief.
+Perhaps the most infamous deacon is Deacon Brodie, Deacon of the Incorporation of Wrights, who used his knowledge gained by installing cabinets in Edinburgh to become a housebreaker and thief.
 According to legend, Brodie is said to have been the craftsman who built the gallows on which he would later be hanged.

 Boxmaster

 One of the most important items of the incorporation would have been the trades' boxes in which their funds were kept.
 The boxes would be decorated with emblems or engravings of the incorporation.
 For security the boxes would often be held by someone who didn't have a key.
-Over time Boxmaster became an alternative name for a Treasurer.
+Over time boxmaster became an alternative name for a treasurer.